davidrappa/davidrappa/README.md

 ###  Hi I'm David Rappa 👋

-Front-end developer at Nerdstore.
-Student of systems analysis and development, young passionate about technology and website / application development.
+Mobile developer at Yampi.
+Student of systems analysis and development, young passionate about technology and website / mobile development.

 Front knowledge and its technologies, focusing on mobile development.